dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/query-language.md

 - Decimal values (`xsd:decimal`)
 - Boolean values (`xsd:boolean`)
 - Date values (`knora-api:Date`)
+- List values (`knora-api:ListNode`)

+List values can only be searched for using the equal operator (`=`), performing an exact match on a list node's label.
+Labels can be given in different languages for a specific list node.
+If one of the given list node labels matches, it is considered a match.
+Note that in the simple schema, uniqueness is not guaranteed (as opposed to the complex schema).

 A Knora value may not be represented as the literal object of a predicate;
 for example, this is not allowed: